Leadership in Sport (11566.1)

 See Canvas page

 Lectures, featuring guest lecturers, will be pre-recorded and available online each week.
-Tutorials will be face-to-face on Wednesdays 2.30pm-4.30pm (except Class Free week 8).
+Workshop tutorials will be face-to-face on Thursdays 11.30am-1.30pm (except Class Free week 8).
 Please attend to maximise your learning opportunities, and to facilitate your group work and understanding of the material

 Required IT skills